landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 _Yeah, don't call `CreateToolhelp32Snapshot()` incorrectly_.

-The Windows examples were actually fairly straightforward but on Xbox the code crashed.
+The Windows examples were fairly straightforward but on Xbox the code crashed.
 And that's because the `kernel32_ptr` here actually needs to be a pointer to `kernel32legacy.dll` since on Xbox `kernel32.dll` doesn't exist.

 That took me a while to figure out and hunt down and double-check where the functions got relocated to.